patrikwlund/AddUp.FakeRabbitMQ/README.md

-# RabbitMQ.Fakes
+# AddUp.RabbitMQ.Fakes

+## About

+**AddUp.RabbitMQ.Fakes** is a fork of <https://github.com/Parametric/RabbitMQ.Fakes>.

-RabbitMQ.Fakes is a library that contains fake implementations of the RabbitMQ.Client interfaces.
-These are intended to be used for testing so that unit tests who depend on RabbitMQ can be executed fully in memory withouth the dependence on an external RabbitMQ server.
+**AddUp.RabbitMQ.Fakes** is a library that contains fake implementations of the **RabbitMQ.Client** interfaces.
+These are intended to be used for testing so that unit tests that depend on RabbitMQ can be executed fully in memory withouth needing an external RabbitMQ server.

-# Requirements
+**AddUp.RabbitMQ.Fakes** builds on top of the original project:

-* .NET 4.5
+* Targets .NET Standard 2.0 (_WIP_)
-* Nuget Package Manger

-# Projects
-* __RabbitMQ.Fakes:__ Implementation of the fakes
-* __RabbitMQ.Fakes.Tests:__ Unit tests around the fake implementation

-# Fakes
-* __RabbitServer:__ In memory representation of a Rabbit server.
-This is where the Exchanges / Queues / Bindings / Messages are held.
-* __FakeConnectionFactory:__ Fake implementation of the RabbitMQ ConnectionFactory.
-Returns a FakeConnection when the .CreateConnection() method is called
-* __FakeConnection:__ Fake implementation of the RabbitMQ IConnection.
-Returns a FakeModel when the .CreateModel() method is called
-* __FakeModel:__ Fake implementation of the RabbitMQ IModel.
-Interacts with the RabbitServer instance passed into the FakeConnectionFactory.

-# Sample Usage
-See the UseCases in the RabbitMQ.Fakes.Tests project for sample usage
+* Supports Topic and Fanout exchange types (_WIP_)

+## License

+This work is provided under the terms of the [MIT License](LICENSE).